 …It feels like a sucker punch to the stomach and a dark cloud forms over your head.
 And while the doctor’s voice fades away, you begin panicking inside.
 How much time do I have left to live?
 How will I tell my family and friends that I have cancer?

 Sharing with Family

-Believe it or not, some women choose not to share their breast cancer diagnosis with their families.
+Believe it or not, some women choose not to share private information about their health with their families.
 As black women, we may feel ashamed about having breast cancer.
 This is especially the case when you don’t know anyone like you with breast cancer.
 We may blame ourselves or think that God is punishing us.
 Because of the shame and guilt, we may keep it to ourselves and struggle alone in silence.
 As a breast cancer survivor, I believe that every woman has a right to deal with this disease in their own way.
-But I believe it is healthier, mentally and emotionally, to talk about it and not go through it alone.
+But I believe it is healthier, both mentally and emotionally, to discuss your diagnosis and not go through it alone.

 There is no right time to tell your family.
 You just have to do it when the time is right for you.
 I was diagnosed on a Friday morning, three days before my son’s 18th birthday.
 So we waited a few weeks before letting our teenage sons know.

 After we met with the medical team and had the surgery and treatment plan together, we had an honest conversation with them about my breast cancer diagnosis.
 They were scared but they trusted everything that we said and told us later that they were glad we didn’t hide it from them.
 I told the rest of my family before my first surgery.

 I believe that sharing your diagnosis with your friends is very important.
 Breast cancer isn’t the most talked about topic in the African American community.
 So, to share your breast cancer diagnosis is helping by spreading awareness about a disease that kills more black women than white women.

 But, if you are more of a private person, you may want to keep it to yourself.
 We all have one of those friends that just can’t keep a secret!

 Sharing with Co-Workers